 When using our neurological care services

-When you are a resident in one of our centres, live in one of our supported living units or attend a day service, then we collect your name, date of birth, telephone or other contact details, GP, health information, care wishes, lasting Power of Attorney (LPA), Independent Mental Capacity Act (IMCA), next of kin contact details, and ethnicity or religious beliefs, where you choose to give this information to us.
+When you are a resident in one of our centres, or live in one of our supported living units or attend a day service, then we collect your name, date of birth, telephone or other contact details; GP, health information, care wishes, lasting Power of Attorney (LPA), Independent Mental Capacity Act (IMCA), next of kin contact details, ethnicity or religious beliefs where you choose to give this information to us.

-When you receive our homecare services, we collect your name, address, telephone or other contact details, date of birth, next of kin contact details, GP, health information, and care wishes.
+When you receive our Homecare service we collect your name, address, telephone or other contact details, date of birth, next of kin contact details, GP, health information, and care wishes.

 When accessing the following support services:

-If you are receiving bereavement counselling, we collect your name, address, telephone number and case records.
+When receiving bereavement counselling we would collect your name, address, telephone number and case records.

-If you are using our befriending service, we collect your name, address and telephone number to provide our befriending service.
+We collect name, address and telephone number to provide our befriending service.

-With your explicit consent, we may use your photograph and/or case studies to promote Sue Ryder by including them in our fundraising materials, annual report etc.
+With your explicit consent, we may use your photograph and/or case studies to promote Sue Ryder by including them in fundraising material, annual report etc.